-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
+There are no fixed crawl boards to the roof space areas.
 Roof space inspection was limited to head and shoulders.